karmani1997/exchange-rate-data-engineer-challenge/README.md

 # Data Pipeline for Exchange Rate Processing

-This repository contains the code for a data pipeline designed to process exchange rate data.
-The pipeline comprises several stages, including data extraction, transformation, validation, and loading into a BigQuery table.
-Additionally, a schema for the BigQuery table is provided to maintain data integrity and optimize querying.
+This repository contains the code for a `data pipeline` designed to process exchange rate data and details `Data Architecture and Pipeline Design`.
+The pipeline comprises several stages, including data extraction, transformation, and loading into a BigQuery table.
+Additionally, a schema for the BigQuery table is provided to maintain data integrity and optimize querying, data pipeline design and  explaination of the architecture.

 ## Task 1
 Please refer [Task 1 README](https://github.com/karmani1997/exchange-rate-data-engineer-challenge/tree/main/etl) for details as to how to run the pipeline locally.